jyl625/jyl625/README.md

 I am just about to finish the software engineering curriculum at App Academy, a highly selective and immersive software engineering bootcamp, where I spent over 100 hours a week honing my coding skills and building projects like MocDoc.

-[MocDoc](http://mocdoc.herokuapp.com/) is a ZocDoc clone that helps patients find and book appointments with the right doctors based on their specialty and insurance coverage.
+[Mocdoc](http://mocdoc.herokuapp.com/) is a Zocdoc clone that helps patients find and book appointments with the right doctors based on their specialty and insurance coverage.
 This is a project that really encapsulates my passions in empowering patients and coding.

 When I'm not coding, I enjoy...
 - 🎬 watching movies or the Office